 - we also may use your contact details to share information about events and services of other organisations we believe may be of interest to you but we will never disclose your personal information to any other organisation;

-- your health information may be used or disclosed for the purposes of research, or the compilation of statistics, relevant to public health;
+- your health information may be de-identified and used or disclosed for the purposes of research, or the compilation of statistics, relevant to public health;

 - your personal information may be used or disclosed in the case of an emergency;